The Buyer’s Challenge

-After that, real estate both locally and nationwide went through a prosperous time fueled by low interest rates, lots of buyers looking for homes and not enough for homes for sale.
+After that, real estate both locally and nationwide went through a prosperous time fueled by low interest rates, lots of buyers looking for homes and not enough listings to meet the prospective buyers.

 Multiple offers are common in high demand, low supply housing markets.

 However, multiple offer situations happen in any market.
 All it takes is a home that offers you, as a buyer, great value.

 A great location, great price and nice updates compared to the rest of the market is a combo that will attract lots of attention.

 Many times more than one buyer wants that home, and boom, you find yourself competing.